The author and leading legalization proponent Mason Tvert smell victory in the air.

 In Amsterdam, for example, the coffeeshops are officially only tolerated, not legal, and lately political pressure has been building to push them even further into the shadows.
 While back home in the Golden State, even the best-run medical marijuana dispensaries and collectives have no way to earn a license from the state, and therefore face a constant, real threat from law enforcement.

 Meanwhile, waiting in line with the first ten numbers on the waiting list, I start to feel butterflies.
 Thinking of all the people I wish were here to share this experience.
+When my number's called, I almost forget Susan Squibb's advice, about savoring the moment, in the mad rush of excitement.

 When it comes to selecting fine cannabis, the nose knows.

-Wanting to try as many varieties as possible while I'm in town, I opt for a gram each of Sour Diesel, Bubba Kush, Grape God and Blue Dream.
+Wanting to try as many varieties as possible while I'm town, I opt for a gram each of Sour Diesel, Bubba Kush, Grape God and Blue Dream.
 The budtender gathers up my merchandise and puts it into an opaque child-resistant bag, as required by law.
 Then I hand over $63 (tax included), and she hands me a receipt.
 I want to give her a hug, but it feels inappropriate.

 So as I leave the dispensing area of the store, I hold up my newly acquired bag of legal weed in victory, for all to see.
 My friends in line cheer wholeheartedly, while waiting their turn.

 As for the millions of herbalists, all over the world, still stuck living under this awful prohibition, all I can think is, “Your day will come too.”
-When I first got involved in marijuana legalisation efforts, people used to shame me for wasting my time on something that was never going to happen.
+When I first got involved in marijuana legalization efforts, people used to shame me for wasting my time on something that was never going to happen.
 Now they ask why worry over something that's all but inevitable.

 Cheers to that!